 Note: This chapter serves as a developer's guide on how to create custom components on the top of the base product.
-Oracle will not support these components, or any issues that might arise.
-Thereof, you will have to develop and maintain these components independently.
+Oracle does not support these components, or any issues that might arise.
+Thereof, you need to develop and maintain these components independently.